 - Pupil progress meetings, led by the Senior Leadership Team, take place each term to monitor the progress of every child and identify those who require additional support.

 - Any assessments carried out by external specialists are shared with the school and with parents.

 - Summative assessments are completed at the end of each term.

 - Assessment is moderated by the leadership team termly.

-- Each half term, pupils with a statement or EHCP have a pupil progress meeting, which includes all of the adults working with the child, led by the SENCOs.
+- Each half term, pupils with an EHCP have a pupil progress meeting, which includes all of the adults working with the child, led by the SENCOs.

 How is teaching and the curriculum adapted to my child’s needs?

 Hillbrook is an inclusive school that constantly strives to ensure that all pupils, regardless of their personal differences, are taught using a range of strategies and are able to access the curriculum and reach their full potential.